Published By Janet Gershen-Siegel at November 18th, 2017

-When you build credit fast, your small business obtains chances you never assumed you would.
+Building company credit fast means that your small business obtains chances you never assumed you would.
 You can get cutting-edge equipment, bid on buildings, and deal with the company payroll.
-And this is even when times are a bit lean.
-This is especially helpful in seasonal firms, where you can go for months with only nominal sales.
+And you can do so even when times are a bit lean.
+This is especially helpful in seasonal firms.
+That is because you can go for months with only nominal sales.

 This is in essence how long your firm has been working with company credit.
 Naturally newer companies will have very short credit histories.
 While there is not too much you can particularly do about that, do not despair.

 Credit reporting bureaus will also check your personal credit score and your background of payments.
 If your consumer credit is good, and especially if you have a relatively lengthy credit history, then your consumer credit can come to the rescue of your business.
 That is, you did not just get your very first credit card not too long ago.

 Normally the converse is also true.
 So, if your personal credit history is poor, then it will affect your corporate credit scores until your business and consumer credit can be split.

 Your credit utilization rate just shows the amount of cash you have on credit which is then divided by your total available credit.
 Lenders commonly do not wish to see this exceed 30%.
 So, for every $100 in credit, do not borrow on over $30 of that.

 If this percent is rising, you’ll have to spend down.
 And pay off your financial debts prior to borrowing more.